 - Wager on the outcome of periods, overtime, and power plays

 Live betting can help bring you even closer to the action than ever before.
-Once the game gets underway, simply log in on your mobile device to view the current offerings.
+Once the game gets underway, simply log in on your app to view the current odds.
 When you see something you like, you can place your bets in an instant and be paid out quickly if it’s a winner.

 All season long, you’ll find listings for upcoming NHL games at the legal sportsbooks.
 Each game will be listed in order by start time and have the odds for a trio of main bet types front and centre.
 It’ll resemble what you see below.